misteu/RPiCoffee/docs/README.md

 ## Progress / ToDo

+[ ] Checkout the positions of relevant sensors (water, coffe grounds level) for feedback

+[ ] Implement mongoDB for statistics, settings, etc.

+[x] Mining crypto currencies with the RPi and display the miner's status inside the WebApp

 [x] Soldering jumper wires to all of the frontpanel buttons

 [x] First Prototype for web app